rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 >Example:
 ><CITE>In Boston, printed</CITE>
->(*Comment:* Title page reads: “In Boston, printed.
+>(*Comment*: Title page reads: “In Boston, printed.
 1705.”
 Following provisions of 4D3, “printed” is here transcribed with the place)

 >Example:
 ><CITE>Printed at Bennington</CITE>